 Adding a forward-to-a-friend link is a great way to allow your subscribers to share your email, without hitting the ‘Forward’ button and potentially having it render in unpredictable (and often, broken) ways.
 The best part is, you can track who is forwarding your campaign and how many people they are forwarding to from your campaign reports.
 As you can now guess, this content tag is very much like the others –

 <forwardtoafriend>.
 You can even customize your ‘forward-to-a-friend’ page, too!
 Here’s the code:

 Add a link to your preference center

 Earlier in our blog, we touched on the importance of having a preference center to better manage and target subscribers, as well as reduce unsubscribes.
 If you have already included custom fields in a subscriber list, providing a link in your email to your preference center is a great way to start collecting information on your subscribers’ interests, desired email frequency or even location.
 All you need to include is the

 Now we’ve added all these content tags, here’s what our email looks like after we’ve added it to a campaign:

 Take a look at the web-version for this sample campaign.
 You will be able to see the forward-to-a-friend, preferences and unsubscribe pages in action.
 No comment on the geeky copy…

 Looking to get your hands into more serious coding?
 This post covers the basics of using content tags in your email campaigns.
-For more detailed information, check out our glossary of content tags, or ask a question in the forums.
+For more detailed information, check out our glossary of content tags.